-Application/cleaning: The ring pessary is labelled as a therapeutic product and may only be used by a single patient.
-Cleaning takes place during the change in the outpatient unit and at home when the patient removes the pessary in the evening and reinserts it in the morning.
+Application/cleaning: The Ring Pessary is labelled as a therapeutic product and may only be used by a single patient.
+Cleaning takes place during the change in the doctor's surgery and at home when the patient removes the pessary in the evening and reinserts it in the morning.
 The pessary is cleaned under running water without the addition of disinfectant until no mucus or material particles (e.g. from unintentional contact with other materials or dirt) are visible.
 If particles remain on the pessary under running water, a soft toothbrush can be used for cleaning.
 We recommend (and offer) using a clean box to store the device overnight.
 In case our adjustment rings are used to choose the right size, providers should consider our evaluation for cleaning and sterilisation.
-To adapt the right model of urogynaecological devices in outpatient units we offer sets (only for adaption), which have been evaluated for disinfection with PERFEKTANACTIVE by Dr.Schumacher GmbH, allowing that size and/ models can already be adapted individually before use.
+Our class IIa products, such as urogynaecological devices, may also be used to choose the right model because they have been evaluated for cleaning and disinfection and compatibility with PERFEKTAN @ACTIVE by Dr. Schumacher GmbH.
+This means that the size and/or the model can already be adapted in outpatient clinics.

 Side effects/ complications: Although pessaries are a safe form of treatment, they are a "foreign body".
 Therefore, the most common side effect is increased discharge and possibly odour.
 This side effect can minimised by using an acidic vaginal gel and/or a lubricating cream, which also prevents itching.
 During a bowel movement, the pessary may become deeper and, in the worst case, dislodge.
-The patient should then be instructed to feel the ring and fix i back up in the vagina.
+The patient should then be instructed to feel the ring and fix it back up in the vagina.
 Postmenopausal women with a thin vaginal mucosa are more susceptible to vaginal ulceration when using a pessary.
-Treatment with oestrogen cream can make the vaginal mucosa more resistant to erosion, as oestrogen reduce inflammation and peithelial maturation.
+Treatment with oestrogen cream can make the vaginal mucosa more resistant to erosion, as oestrogen reductions and epithelial maturation.
 Prolonged use and/or oestrogen deficiency can lead to pressure symptoms in the vaginal mucosa.
 This is most serious if a pessary is forgotten and may then be difficult to remove.
-In the case of frequent slippage - a different model, e.g. a cup or cube pessary, can be selected, which should, however, be changed daily.
+In the case of absolute the case of absolute the case of absolute in the case of frequent slippage - a different model, e.g. a cup or cube pessary, can be selected, which should, however, be changed daily.
 Daily changes by the patient prevent tissue expansion and pressure discomfort.